 The generator block tells baml-cli to create a Python client with Pydantic models in the parent directory.

-This will compile the .baml definitions into a baml_client/ Python package in your project root.
+When we run baml-cli generate, this will compile the .baml definitions into a baml_client/ Python package in your project root.
 It contains:

-Continuous Data Transformation flow with incremental processing
+Continuous data transformation flow with incremental processing

-CocoIndex Flow
+CocoIndex flow

-Declare Flow
+Declare flow

 @cocoindex.flow_def(name="PatientIntakeExtractionBaml")